© 2026 All Rights reserved WUSF

 /

-Best, the Bermuda-born striker (forward) for the Rowdies in the mid 1970s, and one of the most revered athletes in England, will attend each screening and answer questions from the audience.
+Best, 75, the Bermuda-born striker for the Rowdies in the mid-1970s and one of the most revered athletes in England, will attend each screening and answer questions from the audience.

-In Tampa Bay, he cinched the NASL championship in 1975 with a last-minute goal, and was leading scorer and series MVP for the team in 1976.
+In Tampa Bay, he sealed the championship of the original North American Soccer League in 1975 with a last-minute goal, and he was the Rowdies' leading scorer for the spring 1976 indoor season and Most Valuable Player for the NASL indoor tournament.

 His legacy, by then, had already been cemented in England, where he’d emigrated at the age of 17.
-In a country that takes its “football” extremely seriously, Best was the first Black player in the First Division, as a striker for West Ham United between 1968 and 1975.
+In a country that takes its football extremely seriously, Best was the first Black player in the English First Division, starring for West Ham United between 1968 and 1975.

-As such, he was subjected to racial taunts, jeers and chants from fans in the terraces (stadium standing areas).
+As such, he was subjected to racial taunts, jeers and chants from fans in the stadium standing areas.

 Best, who was made an MBE (Member of the British Empire) by Queen Elizabeth in 2006, told Farias about the exhilaration he felt playing against the game’s early superstars.
 “Eusébio and Pelé and them, they started before me, but being able to be in the same company as them was unbelievable,” Best said.